shu-rmrc/seminar/past.md

 ## Past seminars

 Subscribe to the [SHU Recreational Mathematics Research Cluster mailing list](https://www.google.com/url?q=https%3A%2F%2Fwww.jiscmail.ac.uk%2FSHU-RMRC&sa=D&sntz=1&usg=AFQjCNENE6mx8ZdEZVSckovetPHsqedVoA) to access recordings of past talks.
 Once you are subscribed, you can access past messages to the list including links to recordings.
 Talks are recorded for members of the cluster only, so are not posted publicly, but there is no cost to join the mailing list.

 <div class='talks'>

 {% include _talk.html
+    img="assets/img/erika_chess.png"
+    img_alt="Diagram from Erika's paper"
+    speaker="Erika Rold&aacute;n"
+    title="Art Gallery Problems with Rook and Queen Vision" date="Wednesday 8th June 2022"
+    time="4-4.45pm BST"
+    description="How many chess rooks or queens does it take to guard all squares of a given polyomino?
+This question is a version of the art gallery problem in which the guards can ‘’see’’ whichever squares the rook or queen attacks.
+We show that n/2 rooks or n/3 queens are sufficient and sometimes necessary to guard a polyomino with n tiles.
+We then prove that finding the minimum number of rooks or queens needed to guard a polyomino is NP-hard.
+These results also apply to d-dimensional rooks and queens on d-dimensional polycubes.
+Finally, we use bipartite matching theorems to describe sets of non-attacking rooks on polyominoes (this is joint work with Hannah Alpert).

+[Erika Rold&aacute;n](www.erikaroldan.net) is currently a Marie Sk&#322;odowska-Curie Fellow in the EuroTechPostdoc Programme at the Technische Universit&auml;t M&uuml;nchen (TUM) and EPFL Lausanne.
+Her research interests include biomathematics, stochastic topology, topological and geometric data analysis, extremal topological combinatorics, discrete configuration spaces, recreational mathematics, learning analytics, and educational technology."
+%}

+{% include _talk.html
     img="assets/img/roulette.jpeg"